 If you only implement one principle of SEO, it should be that you create content that serves your customers’ needs.
-If you try to make your content interesting, informative, and engaging, then that’s already an SEO tactic.
+If you try to make your content interesting, informative, and engaging, then that’s already an SEO strategy.

 - Mobile Usability

 Recently, Google has changed its ranking so that websites that operate well on mobile devices will rank higher.
 So it’s more important now than ever to make sure your website is mobile-friendly.
 (Did someone say, “Can you here me now?”)

 Google doesn’t want to direct its users to unsecured websites.
 Even without SEO concerns, it’s a good idea to make the security of your site a priority.

 - Clean Code

 Google, and other search engines, require your code to be concise and clear to read in order to categorize your web content.
 Certain code languages are simpler for Google to translate, like HTML.
 However, not many websites are built solely on HTML, so it’s important to make whatever language you use easy to read for a quicker translation.

 Once you have the backend of your website optimized, you can now begin optimizing your content.
 (Which brings us to our next point.)